TianchengMa-0/twilio/README.md

 # 4. TTS and STT:

-twilio has built in features for both TTS and STT:
+twilio has built-in features for both TTS and STT:
 TTS: for "/record", we can do "twiml.say('content')" to trigger TTS
 STT: for "/record", we can pass "transcribe: true" and "transcribeCallback: '/transcription'" to twiml:
 twiml.record({